 Siblings may feel overwhelmed by the responsibility of caring for their parents, anxious about their health and well-being, or sad about the loss of their independence.

-This emotional stress can lead to conflicts and tension among siblings as they struggle to cope with their own feelings and support each other.
+This emotional stress can lead to conflict and tension among siblings as they struggle to cope with their own feelings and support one another.

 1. Regular and open communication